bryanesmith/run-log/README.md

 **Read this before running the application.**

-This is currently a demonstration application.
 The authentication mechanism is not very secure, because:

 * The credentials are stored as part of the front-end application state
 * Valid credentials stored in environment variable in CI/CD and lambdas